AdelleKing/Tribe/README.md

 * I would also like to include activities which are based abroad, female only trips etc.

-* I would also like to host business podcasts or a blog, where Black Owned businesses could talk more about their services or products and where start ups could connect with the established communty and gain resources whie they start their entraprunura journy.
+* I would also like to host business podcasts or a blog, where Black Owned businesses could talk more about their services or products and where start ups could connect with the established community and gain resources while they start their entrepreneurial journey.

-* With the backend functionality I will be able to include aspects like searchable activities and busnesses, a profile area and chat function.
+* With the backend functionality I will be able to include aspects like searchable activities and businesses, a profile area and chat function.

 * There should also be a payment element to enable bigger activities where a charge/booking fee/ reservation fee may be needed.

 * To support growth, I will link social media and google accounts.
-I will also enable sign up functionalty where I can store and use contact infromation for marketing and promotional material.
+I will also enable sign up functionality where I can store and use contact information for marketing and promotional material.